qir-alliance/qat/docs/src/QuickStart/running-qat.md

 Before demonstrating how adaptors and target validation can be used, we will briefly examine a few useful settings in the `qat` section.
 First and foremost, `dump-config` is a useful setting that allows the user to dump the current configuration.
-To provide compatibility with the human readible IR, the config is dumped as comments.
+To provide compatibility with the human readable IR, the config is dumped as comments.
 This feature is in particular useful as a commandline flag